FutureBranch/manager.readme/stevetauber/README.md

 **Transparency** - We default to transparent.
 Rarely information will be concealed.
 I will never lie to you.

-**Feedback** - Green/Yellow/Red standings.
-Green is the default and unless otherwise explicitly stated in writing the state you are in.
-Yellow is a sign that our current state is unsustainable in the long run.
-If the situation doesn't improve, then a timeboxed improvement plan will be enacted.
-This is the Red state.
-Red is not the end of the world.
-Recovery is possible.
+**Feedback** - I criticize in privacy and praise in public.
+If you would prefer to be praised in privacy, please let me know.
+We follow the standard color coding for employee status and unless explicitly communicated in *writing*, you are green.

 ## What I expect from you

 **Feedback** - If I am doing something that is hindering you or causing you stress, please immediately speak up.
+Don't hide things.

 **Reflection** - Take time to think and reflect.
 At least 1 hour per week at a consistent time, free from all distraction.
 It's usually best to do this on Fridays.

 **Make decisions** - You are the subject matter expert.
 I can provide guidance, but technical decisions are ultimately yours.

-**Async communication** - Email and Slack are distractions to core contributions.
-If something is especially urgent, we'll use the phone.
+**Avoid distractions** - Some non-obvious distractions: meetings without an agenda, email, slack messages.
+Close messaging apps while you need to focus.
+Stand up and leave worthless meetings.

 **You've read the company values** - and if you've asked questions about them if you needed to.